Sense and Sensitivity: Examining the Influence of Semantic Recall on Long Context Code Understanding: Lexical and Semantic Recall

-However, prior work on in-context recall for LLMs often focuses on what we term \emph{Lexical Code Recall ($R^L$)}, defined as the ability to retrieve or reproduce code snippets from the input context verbatim, without necessarily understanding their meaning or behavior.
-This concept captures how well the model's latent representation segments and preserves the surface form of the input: a model excelling solely at $R^L$ might operate by storing the one-hot representations of the input string segments.
-One can directly assess this ability through retrieval or cloze-style tasks.
-Modern LLMs excel at this~\cite{qwen2025qwen25technicalreport}, achieving near-perfect scores on the benchmarks testing these capabilities.
+We distinguish between two types of recall capabilities that become critical when evaluating code understanding in long contexts.
+The first is~\emph{Lexical Code Recall ($R^L$)}, defined as the ability to reproduce code snippets from the input context verbatim, without necessarily understanding their meaning or behavior.
+This capability can be directly assessed through retrieval or cloze-style tasks, and modern LLMs achieve near-perfect performance on such benchmarks~\citep{qwen2025qwen25technicalreport, openai2025gpt41}.

-Orthogonal to lexical recall, we introduce \emph{Semantic Code Recall ($R^S$)}, defined as the ability to remember what a code snippet from the input context does. $R^S$ thus measures the \emph{usability} of the model's latent representation for performing downstream reasoning tasks that depend on the provided code.
-For instance, given an in-context implementation of quicksort and an unsorted array, $R^L(quicksort)$ corresponds to regenerating the quicksort code, whereas $R^S(quicksort)$ corresponds to leveraging the understanding derived from that code (the sorting logic) to correctly predict a sorted output array by tracing or simulating quicksort's execution steps.
+The second is~\emph{Semantic Code Recall ($R^S$)}, defined as the ability to understand what a code snippet from the input context does when it is run: its operational semantics~\citep{winskel1993formalsemantics}. $R^S$ measures the~\emph{usability} of the model's representation for performing downstream reasoning tasks that depend on the provided code.
+For instance, given an in-context implementation of quicksort and an unsorted array, $R^L(quicksort)$ corresponds to regenerating the quicksort code verbatim, whereas $R^S(quicksort)$ corresponds to leveraging understanding of that code to correctly predict a sorted output array by tracing quicksort's execution steps.

+These capabilities are distinct: models can have perfect lexical recall yet fail at semantic recall, demonstrating they can access relevant code but not process it.
+While needle-in-the-haystack benchmarks~\citep{liu2024repoqa, liu2024repobench} measure lexical recall, no prior work has systematically investigated semantic recall (understanding operational semantics through tasks like input-output prediction) in long contexts.
+Moreover, the relationship between these capabilities remains poorly understood.